tafens/codewars/README.md

-# codewars
+# CodeWars

-My kata solutions on CodeWars
+Some of my kata solutions on CodeWars.